I’ve recently acquired the 1932 set of APBA baseball cards, and while going through them, I found a very interesting story.

 Also as it turns out, that was Jim McLaughlin’s only plate appearance in the major leagues.

-Apparently in the late stages of a 14-7 loss to Detroit on April 18, 1932 at Navin Field, McLaughin – a St. Louis native who somehow found his way to the Browns after six years in the Pacific Coast League – either pinch-hit for or went into the field for thirdbaseman Red Kress (who had gone 0-for-4) and in his only at-bat, drove in a run on a groundout.
+In the bottom of the seventh inning of a 14-7 loss to Detroit on April 18, 1932 at Navin Field, McLaughin – a St. Louis native who somehow found his way to the Browns after six years in the Pacific Coast League – went in at third for Red Kress (who had gone 0-for-4 and had just struck out to end the inning) and in his only at-bat, drove in St. Louis’ final run on a ninth-inning groundout off Tiger pitcher Whit Wyatt.

 That was it.
 He never played again in the majors or (apparently) the minors.